 I fell in love with travel on my first holiday to the Caribbean aged five.
 I've travelled extensively since and rank Cambodia, Zimbabwe and the Maldives as some of the most memorable destinations I've visited.

 Way ahead of them, at the top of my list, is New Zealand, which I first visited in 2003.
 I immediately fell in love with the diverse landscapes and unique Maori culture and loved it so much that I visited every summer and moved there as soon as my studies ended.
 I spent over four years living in Auckland and explored the country from top to bottom many times, often discovering incredible off-the-beaten-track destinations that in other countries would be headline attractions.

 Now back in my home city of London, I'm in my element sharing my passion for the Land of the Long White Cloud and the Cook Islands with everyone I meet.
 When not talking travel I enjoy swing dancing and playing football.

-Start planning your trip to Australia & New Zealand with Rupert by calling
+Start planning your trip to Australia & New Zealand with Rupert

 I'll never forget when…